zafarRehan/tensorflow_transfer_learning/README.md

     ssd {
         num_classes: 1
 <li>num_classes : It is a setting of the number to classify.
 It is written relatively at the top of the config file.</li>

+    train_config: {
+        batch_size: 32
+        num_steps: 5000
+        optimizer {
+            momentum_optimizer: {
+                learning_rate: {
+                    cosine_decay_learning_rate {
+                        total_steps: 5000
+                        warmup_steps: 1000
+        fine_tune_checkpoint: "./object_detection/ssd_mobilenet_v3_large_coco/model.ckpt"
+    }
+<li>batch_size :  This value is often the value of 2 to the nth power as is customary in the field of machine learning.
+And, the larger this value is, the more load is applied during learning, and depending on the environment, the process may die and not learn.
+The more the value the more RAM it will consume. </li>

+<li>num_steps : The number of steps to learn.
+The number of steps can also be specified in the command when performing learning, As far as I've tried, the command specification takes precedence.</li>

+<li>total_steps and warmup_steps: I am investigating because it is an item that was not in the config of other models, total_steps must be greater than or equal to warmup_steps.
+(If this condition is not met, an error will occur and learning will not start.)</li>